 The Paducah Police Department's Professional Standards Unit is responsible for assisting with policy development, managing accreditation issues, investigating complaints against officers, tracking use of force (response to resistance), and assessing Homeland Security threats.
 The Training Officer, as a member of the Professional Standards Unit, maintains training records and ensures that officers receive the proper amount and type of training each year.
 The Paducah Police Department Officers receive and average of more than 9,000 training hours per year.
-The Community Resource Officer (CRO) is another part of the Administration Division.
-The CRO makes presentations to community groups and organizations, increasing awareness about the resources our department has to offer to the community.
-The CRO also coordinates community events and works full-time to liaise between the department and the community and citizens it serves.
+The Community Engagement Officer is another part of the Administration Division.
+This officer makes presentations to community groups and organizations, increases awareness about the resources our department has to offer to the community, and coordinates community events.

 The Operations Division is the most visible division of the Paducah Police Department.
 The division, led by the Assistant Chief of Operations, is responsible for enforcing all criminal and traffic laws.
 It is often called the backbone of the department for providing uniformed patrol to the City of Paducah 24 hours a day, 365 days a year.